 It’s official – the clocks are going back and winter is that little bit closer!
 With the time change comes darker evenings (you should expect sun set about 1 hour earlier than before), although for a time mornings will be lighter.
 Life – and your training – doesn’t stop though, so safety is as important as ever!
-Here are a few tips to stay seen and safe out there on the road during this darker season:

 Less daylight means less visibility.
 Those potholes and tree roots you may be able to see coming in the middle of summer could be hiding in the shadows from November through March.
 Headlamps, therefore, will become your best friend to guide your way while you run or walk.
 Try the Vivid Plus Headlamp that boasts 135-lumens and a range of 120 meters!

 Reflect, reflect, reflect!
 Deck yourself out in highly reflective products so oncoming traffic and other pedestrians can see you coming and not get in your way.
 Products like the Blitz Sport and Travel Belt work wonderfully at both holding all your essentials while providing much needed reflection at dusk and dawn.

 Although you may like to unplug while clocking up the miles, during the darker months when safety is super important it’s a good idea to keep your cell on you at all times.
 This will allow you to phone a friend ASAP if accidents happen such as falling in the lower visibility, getting hit by something that didn’t see you coming, or even getting lost.
 Items such as the HydraPalm Bottle Holder will keep your phone literally at your fingertips while also giving you some much needed hydration, and the Surge Armband allows you to unleash your inner athlete while keeping your phone out the way on your arm!
 It also features a smart reflective window for high visibility.